getsentry/sentry-java/docs/modules/log4j.rst

         </appender>

         <!-- Enable the Console and Sentry appenders, Console is provided as an example
-             of a non-Raven logger that is set to a different logging threshold -->
+             of a non-Sentry logger that is set to a different logging threshold -->
         <root level="INFO">
             <appender-ref ref="Console" />
             <appender-ref ref="Sentry" />